pepa65/mailer/README.md

     Emails can be like "you@and.me" or like "Some String <you@and.me>", and need to be comma-separated.
 Any arguments must survive shell-parsing!
 ```

+When an error occurs it is printed to stderr and exitcode 1 is returned.